 - Pre-recorded and live webinars in English, Spanish, French, German, Chinese, and Japanese.

-ClickUp vs Asana security 1:1
+ClickUp and Asana both handle security well

 Do you handle all sorts of sensitive business data on a daily basis?
 If yes, you’ll want to make sure your project management tool keeps your information safe at all times.